Ann Marie Kimball

 Ann Marie Kimball is an American physician.
 She is known for being the pioneer of electronic disease surveillance for infectious disease outbreaks and pandemics.
 She is currently a Professor Emerita in the Department of Epidemiology at the University of Washington, a Consulting Fellow at the Chatham House Royal Institute of Foreign Affairs, and was a Strategic Consultant in Global Health at the Rockefeller Foundation.
 Kimball served as a technical and strategic lead for the Bill and Melinda Gates Foundation infectious disease surveillance strategy formation.

 Kimball's research on global trade and emerging infections has earned her a Fulbright New Century Scholars award and a Guggenheim Scholars award.
-She is the author of two books, entitled Risky Trade: Infectious Diseases in an Era of Global Trade, and Risks and Challenges in Medical Tourism.
+She is the author of two books: Risky Trade: Infectious Diseases in an Era of Global Trade and Risks and Challenges in Medical Tourism.
 She has also done extensive media work with television, radio and the press.
 Kimball brought important innovations to international infectious disease surveillance through the founding of the APEC Emerging Infections network advanced electronic disease surveillance and networking in the Asia Pacific.

-Kimball is a Fellow in the American College of Preventive Medicine.
+Kimball is a Fellow of the American College of Preventive Medicine.